List of Shortland Street characters introduced in 2007: Tracey Morrison

 Tracey Morrison appeared for four years as both a guest and regular character.
 She arrived to the hospital in October and Scotty (Kiel McNaughton) was sceptical at her nursing ability.
 She dated Joey Henderson (Johnny Barker) and Gavin Capper (Tim Schijf) but when it was unintentionally revealed she was an undercover cop, her unconscious body was found in the garbage dump - after having nearly fallen victim to the Ferndale Strangler she had been investigating.
 She returned the following year deeply traumatised by her kidnapping but having retrained as a nurse.
 She started to date Kip Denton (Will Hall) but her paranoia resulted in her stabbing a man who was stalking her and her relationship with Kip broke down.
 She rebounded with both Tai Scott (Xavier Horan) and Maxwell Avia (Robbie Magasiva), but his gambling problems got in the way and she briefly dated Hunter McKay (Lee Donoghue) before falling in love with Scotty.
 After he recovered from a brain tumour, the two married and tried for kids through IVF treatment.
 They adopted a boy named Kitu (Christian Edmonds) and Tracey fell pregnant shortly before they moved to East Timor in August 2011.

 In 2012 Sarah Potts (Amanda Billing) announced that the two had given birth to a baby daughter and the couple soon sold their house to Luke Durville (Gerald Urquhart).

-Harmony O'Neill
+Darcy Thomas

-Harmony O'Neill was the emotionally disturbed girl who worked at 'The IV'.
-She used her emotional state to play around both Tane (Dominic Ona-Ariki) and Wiremu (Scott Cotter), before attempting to have sex with their uncle TK (Benjamin Mitchell).
-Harmony ended up robbing 'The IV' vault before fleeing Ferndale.
+Darcy Thomas was the catalyst for the downfall of Ant and Tanya’s relationship.
+Set up on a blind date with Libby, Darcy set to work sabotaging Ant’s relationship and career.